-Revisiting Judas Priest’s Career-Summing ‘Defenders of the Faith’
+Why Judas Priest’s ‘Defenders of the Faith’ Was an Underrated Triumph

 Was a leveling off of ambition simply to be expected from a band which had issued seven albums in its first decade, and four since 1980?
-Singer Rob Halford, even now, marvels over their productivity during this period.
+Singer Rob Halford continued to marvel over their productivity during this period.

-"At that time, we were banging out a record a year, almost," Halford told Ultimate Classic Rock.
+"At that time, we were banging out a record a year, almost," Halford told UCR in 2014.
 "A record a year, and a tour?
 I don't know how we did it.
 But when things like that start happening for you in a band, you've got to grab it.
 It's like lightning in a bottle.
 You've just got to keep roaring through it."

 And roar they did on Defenders of the Faith, which nevertheless stands as perhaps Judas Priest's most underrated album from their early-'80s commercial zenith.
 What it lacks in radio-ready firepower, it more than makes up for in song-to-song consistency.

 They move with muscular ease between fleet rockers ("Freewheel Burning," "Jawbreaker") and darker mid-tempo numbers ("Some Heads Are Gonna Roll," "Night Comes Down," the anthem-sized title track), balancing their now-trademark metal complexity ("The Sentinel") with a still-smart accessibility ("Rock Hard Ride Free," "Heavy Duty"), even if the album found Judas Priest plateauing on the charts.